ctrlcctrlv/infinity/README.md

 * Make sure Apache has read/write access to the directory infinity resides in.
 * `install.php` is not maintained.
 Don't use it.

 Step 1.
 Create infinity's database from the included install.sql file.
 Enter mysql and create an empty database named 'infinity'.
-Then, cd into the infinity base directory and run:
+Then cd into the infinity base directory and run:
 ```
 mysql -uroot -p infinity < install.sql
 echo 'infinity' > .installed
 ```

 Step 2. /inc/secrets.php does not exist by default, but infinity needs it in order to function.
-To remedy this, cd into /inc/ and run:
+To fix this, cd into /inc/ and run:
 ```
 sudo cp secrets.example.php secrets.php
 ```